samscupoftea/FAC-Game-Application/README.md

 ## Development Process

-I developed **Egg In Basket** using JavaScript, HTML, and CSS.
+I developed this game using JavaScript, HTML, and CSS.
 Here's a breakdown of the steps involved in creating the game:

 1. **HTML Structure**: I created the main game container and element divs in HTML to provide the necessary structure for the game.